+In contrast, high- θ firms greatly profit from promoting skilled agents and are therefore willing to offer high stakes to incentivize agents to invest in their skills.
+However, under high stakes, the discouragement effect hinders the investment of discriminated agents.
+Thus, to counter the discouragement effect, high- θ firms prefer to choose robust anti-discrimination policies.
+That is, in high- θ firms, the maximal profit is achieved with zero subtle bias.
+This result implies that in sectors with high θ , discriminating firms are less profitable than non-discriminating firms and, thus, they are more likely to be driven out by competition.
 When firms optimally choose their biases, high- θ firms do not have a promotion gap (see Figure 4c).
 That is, such firms have more diversity at the top.
 In contrast, low- θ firms have positive promotion gaps.
 Thus, our model predicts a particular type of firm polarization, in which high- and low-productivity firms choose different policies with respect to discrimination and diversity.
 Note that our model predicts a large promotion gap for high-productivity firms conditional on a given bias.
 When firms can choose their biases, high-productivity firms have small promotion gaps.

 The results concerning firm policies can be summarized as follows.
 High-productivity firms prefer to promote a discrimination-free work environment.
 They strive to be perceived as "progressive" and "activist."
 If successful, they would have more diversity at the top (i.e., a smaller promotion gap).
 These firms also offer careers with higher stakes and are likely to be large, profitable, and human capital-intensive.
 In contrast, low-productivity firms do not take actions to counter subtle discrimination.
 They do not mind being perceived as "conservative" and have less diversity at the top.
 They offer careers with low stakes and are smaller, less profitable, and less human capital-intensive than "progressive" firms.
-Note that polarization implies that two firms with productivity-cost ratios $\theta' + \eta$ and $\theta' - \eta$ adopt very different anti-discrimination policies even if their differences in productivity are negligible (i.e., as $\eta \rightarrow 0$).
+Note that polarization implies that two firms with productivity-cost ratios $\theta' + \eta$ and $\theta' - \eta$ adopt very different anti-discrimination policies even if their differences in productivity are negligible (i.e., as $\eta \to 0$).

-As we show in the OA, a larger bias can increase or decrease social welfare.
+As we show in Section OA.9, a larger bias can increase or decrease social welfare.
 Perhaps surprisingly, for low- θ firms, a larger bias might be Pareto improving.
-In such firms, red agents can be better off under a larger β because the firm offers a higher promotion premium in an attempt to exploit the overcompensation effect.
+In such firms, even red agents can be better off under a larger β because the firm offers a higher promotion premium in an attempt to exploit the overcompensation effect.